alexey/mac_dev_bootstrap/README.md

 Built for zsh, quickstart but make sure to check the options before running it:

 URL: `https://github.com/alexey/mac_dev_bootstrap`
+You can download it from GitHub/zip file or by terminal:

 ```bash
 git clone git@github.com:alexey/mac_dev_bootstrap.git ./mac-dev-bootstrap